pchat-imm/rpi3/README.md

 ## (optional) 2. sharing WiFi <a name = "sharingWiFi"></a>
 - keep in mind that if the board can connect to WiFi, it will **blink yellow led**
-- **In case you do not have CPE**, you need to connect LAN to your computer to share the internet so that we can update the RPI for the first time
+- **In case you do not have CPE/Router**, you need to connect LAN to your computer to share the internet so that we can update the RPI for the first time

 ### 2.1 Windows
 - `control panel -> changing adapter option -> Wi-Fi -> Properties -> Sharing -> allow other networks users to connect through this computer's internet connection`